topcoder-platform/challenge-api/README.md

 ## Available commands

-1. Drop/delete tables: `npm run drop-tables`
+Make sure you have set environment variable `DATABASE_URL` before any database operations.

-2. Creating tables: `npm run create-tables`
+1. Creating tables: `npm run create-tables`
-3. Seed/Insert data to tables: `npm run seed-tables`
+2. Seed/Insert data to tables: `npm run seed-tables`
-4. Initialize/Clear database in default environment: `npm run init-db`
-5. View table data in default environment: `npm run view-data <ModelName>`, ModelName can be `Challenge`, `ChallengeType`, `AuditLog`, `Phase`, `TimelineTemplate`or `Attachment`
-6. Create Elasticsearch index: `npm run init-es`, or to re-create index: `npm run init-es force`
-7. Synchronize ES data and DynamoDB data: `npm run sync-es`
-8. Start all the depending services for local deployment: `npm run services:up`
+3. Start all the depending services for local deployment: `npm run services:up`
-9. Stop all the depending services for local deployment: `npm run services:down`
+4. Stop all the depending services for local deployment: `npm run services:down`
-10. Check the logs of all the depending services for local deployment: `npm run services:logs`
+5. Check the logs of all the depending services for local deployment: `npm run services:logs`
-11. Initialize the local environments: `npm run local:init`
+6. Initialize the local environments: `npm run local:init`
-12. Reset the local environments: `npm run local:reset`
+7. Reset the local environments: `npm run local:reset`

 ### Notes